MofrehM/delete-me/README.md

 Some info for READme file
-Another texts added from gitHub
+Another texts added from gitHub.